-This lecture course is aimed at students in the Hauptstudium as well as Diplomanden and Doktoranden, who are involved in an experimental Diplomarbeit or Ph.D. thesis; this of course includes students in the IMPRS "Complex Surfaces in Materials Science".
+This lecture course is aimed at students in the Hauptstudium as well as "Diplomanden/innen" and "Doktoranden/innen", who are involved in an experimental Diplomarbeit or Ph.D. thesis; this of course includes students in the IMPRS "Complex Surfaces in Materials Science".